Get Here (album): Album history

 After the release of her third album, Two Eyes (1983), Russell moved to Stockholm, Sweden and began writing songs for her fourth album in 1984.
 Working with several producers and recorded at ten different studios in Stockholm and Los Angeles, the album was ultimately released in 1988 and saw Russell return to the A&M Records label that had released her first two solo albums in 1979 and 1981 (her 1983 album had been released via Warner Bros.).
 The album peaked at number 49 on the US Billboard 200 and number 20 on the Billboard R&B chart.

-The first single from the album was the ballad "Piano in the Dark", released in February 1988.
-The single, which features vocals by Joe "Bean" Esposito, became (and remains) Russell's biggest hit, peaking at number 6 on the US Billboard 100 and was also a Top 30 hit in the UK (No. 23), as well as earning Grammy nominations for "Song of the Year" and "Best Pop Performance by a Duo or Group With Vocals" (Russell would also garner a nomination for "Best Pop Vocal Performance, Female" for Get Here).
-Other singles from the album include "Le Restaurant" (featuring David Sanborn on saxophone) and the dance track "Gravity".
-The title track of the album was also released as a single and was a minor R&B hit.
+The ballad "Piano in the Dark", a duet with Joe "Bean" Esposito, was released on February 2, 1988 as the first single from the album.
+The single became (and remains) Russell's biggest hit, peaking at number 6 on the US Billboard 100 and was also a Top 30 hit in the UK (No. 23), as well as earning Grammy nominations for "Song of the Year" and "Best Pop Performance by a Duo or Group With Vocals" (Russell would also garner a nomination for "Best Pop Vocal Performance, Female" for Get Here).
+Other singles from the album include "Le Restaurant" — with an alto saxophone solo from David Sanborn — and the dance track "Gravity".
+The title track of the album was also released as a single on September 13, 1988 and was a minor R&B hit.
 It was later recorded by Oleta Adams and became a huge trans-Atlantic hit for her in 1991 (US No. 5, UK No. 4).